- Admission Standards

 Those who wish to apply or to learn more about the graduate program should begin by contacting the Office of Graduate Studies at firstname.lastname@example.org or 609/771-2300.

 Most students entering The College of New Jersey at the graduate level are candidates for a degree or certification program.
-Program options are outlined throughout this website and in the Graduate Bulletin.
+Program options and requirements are outlined throughout this website and in the Graduate Bulletin.
 Students who are applying for admission into a specific degree or certificate program are applying for matriculation.

-Individuals applying for matriculation are expected to hold a bachelor’s degree from an accredited institution in the United States or proof of equivalent preparation from a foreign college or university.
+Individuals applying for matriculation are expected to hold a bachelor’s degree from a regionally accredited institution in the United States or proof of equivalent preparation from a foreign college or university.
 Applicants should have a 2.75 cumulative average or a 3.0 in the major at the undergraduate level, although some programs may have a higher requirement; must submit letters of recommendation from individuals who can evaluate their academic performance, relevant work experience, and/or ability to pursue graduate studies; must submit an essay calling for a personal evaluation of their strengths and weaknesses as prospective graduate students; and must provide scores from the general standardized test appropriate to the discipline.
 Some programs require scores from specialized sections of standardized tests; other programs require interviews or auditions (see program requirements).
 Graduate program candidates are approved for admission by the program admissions committee and endorsed by the dean.
 Notification of a decision will occur in writing.

-Qualified applicants who wish to pursue graduate studies for professional renewal or personal growth may apply for non-matriculation.* Applicants must have a bachelor’s degree and a 2.75 cumulative average or 3.0 in the major from an accredited institution in the United States or proof of equivalent preparation from a foreign university or college.
+Qualified applicants who wish to pursue graduate studies for professional renewal or personal growth may apply for non-matriculation.* Applicants must have a bachelor’s degree and a 2.75 cumulative average or 3.0 in the major from a regionally accredited institution in the United States or proof of equivalent preparation from a foreign university or college.
 Admissions are competitive, and decisions are made by program admissions committees.
 Notification of a decision will occur in writing.
 A non-matriculant wishing to matriculate into a program must submit a separate application and all documentation necessary for matriculation according to the appropriate deadlines.
 Subsequent admission as a matriculant is not guaranteed.

 Once accepted, a non-matriculant may enroll in graduate classes open to them if they meet the prerequisites and if space is available.
 Permission from the graduate coordinator and/or the instructor teaching the course may be required for registration for a particular course.
 Occasionally, a graduate student wishes to enroll in an undergraduate course.
 On such occasions, the graduate tuition rate would still apply.